 I eventually became a certified POP Pilates instructor and PIIT28 instructor.
 Today along with Yoga With Mimosas, I’m working on creating live online POP Pilates and PIIT28 classes.
 I love my mind and body as it is, but I still continue to grow each day.
 The next step for me is becoming a certified life coach and maybe even teaching a few dance classes.

 A couple of years ago, I was reflecting on my own journey and had this light bulb moment.
 I spent years feeling bad that I wasn’t good at this one thing that I was only doing because I had to do it.
 It’s a feeling that follows us no matter how old we are because society does it all the time, make you feel like you HAVE to be or look a certain way.
 There’s absolutely no reason for someone to feel distraught over one thing they’re bad at when they’re good at 100 other things.
 It got me thinking, “Maybe people just haven’t found those 100 things, just like me a few years ago.”

 The truth is, when you find that balance that works for you, you will succeed.
 Today, I’m the strongest I have ever been in my life, physically and mentally, because I found out what works for me.
 I want to help you do the same through Yoga With Mimosas.

 Yoga With Mimosas is more than just a blog.
 It’s the start of a community.
-No matter how old a person is or where they are in life, no one should ever have to feel like they’re worthless because they can’t do this or they don’t look like that.
+No matter how old a person is or where they are in life, no one should ever have to feel pressured to look a certain way or to give up a passion because they’ve reached a certain age.
+Life isn’t one size fits all. and we shouldn’t try to act like it is.
+We definitely shouldn’t have to shame anyone, especially ourselves, in the process either.
 The cycle ends now.